 So, for those that are…

-Not completely familiar with European geography, there is a chain of islands off of Northern Africa that is owned by the Spanish government called the Canary Islands.
-And included in this “chain” of islands is one particular island known as Tenerife where it is believed that the Bichon Frise was first created.
-He is also called as the Bichon Tenerife for this reason.
+Not entirely familiar with European geography, the Spanish government owns a chain of islands off of Northern Africa called the Canary Islands.
+Included in this “chain” of islands is one particular island known as Tenerife, where it is believed that the Bichon Frise was first created.
+He is also called the Bichon Tenerife for this reason.

 Now we know this because…

-It was Italian sailors during the 14th century who first discovered these Spanish “gems” and brought them back to Italy where they quickly became quite popular with the social elite.
+Italian sailors during the 14th century first discovered these Spanish “gems” and brought them back to Italy, where they quickly became quite popular with the social elite.
+It would be best if you weren’t surprised that these little guys often made it into some of the most famous paintings created during this time (AKA the Renaissance).

 But things changed in the 19th century…

-As the royal and noble “class” began losing ground across the West the Bichon also began losing some of his old exalted status as well.
-After all, during this time, most folks who owned a dog, wanted one that could serve a purpose other than being able to fit on one’s lap and be super cute.
+As the royal and noble “class” began losing ground across the West, the Bichon also began losing some of his old exalted status.
+After all, during this time, most folks who owned a dog wanted one that could serve a purpose other than being able to fit on one’s lap and be super cute.
+That said, however, folks fell in love with these little dogs,g and that reason was that they are super cute and a natural little entertainer.
+Two traits made him perfect for “show business,” during this time, the only show in town was the “circus.”

 So…

 You guessed it, this little guy often found his place in the circus.
 And he loved it!
 He loved to entertain people and play the clown.
-Because, after all, dogs don’t care whether the person they entertain is rich or poor, a royal or someone from the working class!
+Because, after all, dogs don’t care whether the person they consider is rich or poor, a royal, or someone from the working class!
+But more than that, his role in the circus also allowed the breed to “expose” itself to the general public, ensuring that this breed would be around for centuries.

 Bichon in America